worlddemocrats/federation/CONSTITUTION.md

 **Section 2.
 Purpose**

-The purpose of this Global Federation is to:
+The purpose of this organization is to:

 - Foster international cooperation, understanding, and goodwill among nations and peoples.
 - Preserve and protect our planet, its resources, and its diverse ecosystems for present and future generations.